Ayeshacode-s/animated-onboarding-screens/README.md

 animated_onboarding_screens
 A highly customizable and animated onboarding screen for Flutter.

-Replace this with a GIF or image of your package in action.

 ✨ Features
 Parallax Effects: Background and foreground content move at different speeds.